 If you or someone you love is involved in a semi-truck accident, seek medical help immediately.
 Then speak with an experienced New Mexico semi-truck accident attorney like those at Liles White for information about your legal rights and holding any negligent parties responsible for your injuries and other accident-related losses.

-At Liles White, we understand how trucking companies and their insurance providers operate and will fight to ensure you receive full and just compensation for your accident.
+The New Mexico personal injury attorneys at Liles White understand how trucking companies and their insurance providers operate and will fight to ensure you receive full and just compensation for your accident.
 Contact our offices in Santa Fe today to learn more about our full-service law firm and commitment to helping victims of semi-truck accidents like yourself recover from their injuries and move on to live their best possible lives.